 Troglodytes hiemalis hiemalis

-Status: Uncommon regular spring and fall migrant east, rare casual central and west.
+Status: Uncommon regular spring and fall migrant east, rare central, rare casual west.
 Rare regular winter visitor southeast, rare casual elsewhere.
 Accidental in summer.

 Documentation: UNSM ZM6573, 2 Dec 1901 Dunbar, Otoe Co.

 Taxonomy: Recent genetic studies (Drovetski et al 2004, Toews and Irwin 2008) have resulted in splitting of former holarctic Winter Wren T. troglodytes into three species, two of which breed in North America (Chesser et al 2010).
-The newly-elevated species are T. pacificus Pacific Wren, T. hiemalis retaining the name Winter Wren, and Eurasian Wren T. troglodytes.
+The newly-elevated species are Pacific Wren T. pacificus, Winter Wren T. hiemalis, and Eurasian Wren T. troglodytes.

 Numbers peak in Apr and most depart by early May.
 There are later reports 24-25 May 2002 Omaha and 30 May 1965 Adams Co.

 Winter Wrens are rare migrants in central Nebraska, although there are several winter reports (see Winter).
-The only Panhandle reports are 10 Mar 1998 Gering Cemetery, Scotts Bluff Co, 18 Mar 2018 near Chadron SP, Dawes Co, 2 May 2001 at Wind Springs Ranch, Sioux Co, and 9 May 2010 in Scotts Bluff Co (see Winter).
+The only Panhandle reports are 10 Mar 1998 Gering Cemetery, Scotts Bluff Co, 18 Mar 2018 near Chadron SP, Dawes Co, 5 Apr 2020 Stateline Island, Scotts Bluff Co, 21 Apr 2020 Ash Hollow SHP, Garden Co, 2 May 2001 at Wind Springs Ranch, Sioux Co, and 9 May 2010 in Scotts Bluff Co (see Winter).
 A dark-plumaged bird in Dundy Co 14 Mar 2015 was confirmed as a Winter Wren rather than Pacific Wren by video and vocalizations.

 - High counts: 9 at Fontenelle Forest, Sarpy Co 20 Apr 2018, 5 there 25 Apr 1999, and 5 there 16 Apr 2009.

-Summer: A singing wren 23 May-13 Jun 2000 at Tyler Falls in the Fort Niobrara NWR, Cherry Co was tape-recorded and determined to be a Winter, not a Pacific (Jorgensen 2003).
+Summer: A singing wren 23 May-13 Jun 2000 at Tyler Falls in the Fort Niobrara NWR, Cherry Co (Silcock 2000a, 2000b) was tape-recorded and determined to be a Winter Wren, not a Pacific Wren (Jorgensen 2003), but no evidence of breeding ensued (Mollhoff 2022).
 The nearest breeding areas for Winter Wren are in northeast Minnesota and Wisconsin.

 Migrants arrive in late Sep, with an apparent peak in numbers in Oct.
 There are earlier reports 2 Sep 2008 Scotts Bluff Co and 9 Sep 2014 Dawes Co; identification of the latter as this species was confirmed by call notes.
-Sep early dates in the east are undocumented, but cluster in mid-Sep.
+Sep early dates in the east are undocumented and confusion with House Wren is a possibility, but reported dates cluster in mid-Sep.

 Winter: Regular wintering is restricted to sheltered areas in the southeast, often associated with warm water springs or other small water features that remain open; it is a marginal wintering species in Nebraska, probably due to its preference for an insectivorous diet (Bent 1948).
-There are scattered reports elsewhere, notably on the Pine Ridge, in Keith Co, and along the central Niobrara River.
+There are scattered reports elsewhere, notably on the Pine Ridge, in Keith and Lincoln Cos, and along the central Niobrara River.
 Ducey (2007) reported a series of sightings on open streams between Nenzel, Cherry Co and northern Brown Co 4 Nov 2004-Feb 2005.
+Additional reports in the central Niobrara River Valley are six sightings 10 Jan-3 Feb 2006 at six locations (Ducey, personal communication) as well as sightings 30 Oct 2016 at Anderson Bridge WMA, 23 Dec 2016 at Smith Falls SP, and 28 Dec 2020 at Meadville Bridge.
 Rosche (1982) considered Winter Wren a “rare winter visitor” in the northwest, and suggested that few if any survive the winter, as he had no Mar records.
-The only Mar records away from the Missouri River Valley are 10 Mar 1998 Gering Cemetery, Scotts Bluff Co, 14 Mar 2015 Dundy Co (recorded; confirmed this species), 18 Mar 2018 near Chadron SP, Dawes Co (recorded; see Comments in Species Account for Pacific Wren), Boone Co 27 Mar 1986 (Williams 1986), and Brown Co Mar 1971. (see Spring).
-Even in the southeast there are few Feb and Mar reports, indicating that the species does not overwinter (or survive in the attempt) every year.
+The only Mar records away from the Missouri River Valley are 10 Mar 1998 Gering Cemetery, Scotts Bluff Co, 14 Mar 2015 Dundy Co (recorded; confirmed this species), 18 Mar 2018 near Chadron SP, Dawes Co (recorded; see Comments in Species Account for Pacific Wren), Boone Co 27 Mar 1986 (Williams 1986), and Brown Co Mar 1971 (see Spring).
+Even in the southeast there are few Feb and Mar reports, indicating that the species may not overwinter (or survive in the attempt) every year.
 Winter Wrens were found in 43 of 49 years (1966-2015) on Nebraska CBCs, with a high count of 10 in 2010-2011.

-It is possible that reports from western Nebraska may be of the newly-split Pacific Wren (Chesser et al 2010; see Taxonomy, above, and Pacific Wren account).
+It is possible that reports before 2010 from western Nebraska may be of the newly split Pacific Wren (Chesser et al 2010; see Taxonomy, above, and Pacific Wren account).